lauren/lauren.github.io/index.md

 layout: home
 ---

-Me: I'm a staff software engineer at <a href="https://mailchimp.com">Mailchimp</a> and previously <a href="https://etsy.com">Etsy</a>.
-Before I started programming professionally, I worked as a product manager for web software.
+Me: I'm a staff software engineer at <a href="https://etsy.com">Etsy</a>.
+I used to work at <a href="https://mailchimp.com">Mailchimp</a> and before that I...uh...also worked at Etsy.
+Before I started programming professionally, I worked as a product manager.
 I love <a href="http://instagram.com/sperbs.on.ice">figure skating</a> and <a href="https://www.etsy.com/shop/KenspeckleKnits">knitting and crochet</a>.

-This website: This site holds a space for me to share ideas and personal projects, all of which are a little dusty at the moment.
+This website: This site holds a space for me to share ideas and personal projects, all of which are a little dusty.
 Between September 2005 and September 2008, I blogged a ton on a site I called <a href="/2005/09/03/what-is-kenspeckle/">kenspeckle</a> (it means “conspicuous” in Scottish), mostly about the literary criticism I was studying in grad school at the time or random internet art I found interesting.
 I’ve imported a few of my old posts to this site for posterity.

 <h4 class="text-center">Other places to find me</h4>